slidesk/slidesk/README.md

   --open            open the default browser
   --save            save the html file
   --notes           open with speakers notes
-  -h, --help        display help for command
+  --source          add a button on slides to display its SDF code -h, --help        display help for command
 ```